David Triesman, Baron Triesman: Politics and union career

 In 1959, aged 16, Triesman became a member of the Labour Party but eleven years later resigned and joined the Communist Party where he remained for six years, following which he rejoined the Labour Party.
-He is an ex-Maoist.
+He was an ex-Maoist.

 For a number of years, he was a lecturer and research director at South Bank Polytechnic (now London South Bank University) and held roles in the lecturers' union, NATFHE.
 Triesman became a full-time union official of NATFHE in 1984, with the post of National Negotiating Secretary.
 He was also General Secretary of the Association of University Teachers from 1993 until 2001.

-He then was appointed as the General Secretary of the Labour Party from 2001 to December 2003, where a significant part of his job was to maintain the support of the trade unions who had become disillusioned with Tony Blair's government.
+Triesman then was appointed the General Secretary of the Labour Party from 2001 to December 2003, where a significant part of his job was to maintain the support of the trade unions who had become disillusioned with Tony Blair's government.

-He was created a Life Peer on 9 January 2004 taking the title Baron Triesman, of Tottenham in the London Borough of Haringey, prior to which he was elected a Visiting Fellow of Wolfson College, Cambridge in 2000, for the study of economics and Higher Education.
+He was created a life peer on 9 January 2004, taking the title Baron Triesman, of Tottenham in the London Borough of Haringey, prior to which he was elected a Visiting Fellow of Wolfson College, Cambridge in 2000, for the study of economics and Higher Education.
 He has published a number of academic papers in economics and epidemiology.
-He is a senior visiting fellow at the University of Warwick and a visiting fellow at the London School of Economics.
-Triesman is a Fellow of the Royal Statistical Society and the Royal Society of Arts.
+He was a senior visiting fellow at the University of Warwick and a visiting fellow at the London School of Economics.
+Triesman was a Fellow of the Royal Statistical Society and the Royal Society of Arts.
 In 2015, he was awarded the Icebreaker Award by the Chinese Ambassador to the UK for services to Chinese-UK relations, including football.

-He served as HM Opposition (Labour) Lords Shadow Spokesperson for Foreign and Commonwealth Affairs from 2010 to 2014.
+Triesman served as HM Opposition (Labour) Lords Shadow Spokesperson for Foreign and Commonwealth Affairs from 2010 to 2014.

-Triesman is a member of the Henry Jackson Society's Political Council, and a member of the European Leadership Network Board and Top Level Group.
+He was a member of the Henry Jackson Society's Political Council, and a member of the European Leadership Network Board and Top Level Group.

 Triesman resigned from the Labour group in the House of Lords in July 2019 in protest at the party leadership's behaviour and policies with regard to antisemitism in the party, Brexit and defence.

 He rejoined the Labour Party in February 2020.